 Injured in a bicycle accident in California?
 We’re Here to Help.
-Our Expert Bicycle Accident Attorneys Will Happily Answer All Your Questions.
+Our Expert Bicycle Accident Lawyers Will Happily Answer All Your Questions.
 For Free.

-Everything You Should Know About Hiring a Bicycle Accident Attorney
+Everything You Should Know About Hiring a Bicycle Accident Lawyer

 From 2016 to 2018, 2,516 cyclists were killed in traffic accidents across the United States.
 That’s a rate of 2.6 per million people.
 In California, the rate was even higher, with 455 deaths and 3.9 bicycle fatalities per million people.

 Typically, drivers don’t even see the cyclists they hit.
 Many times this is a result of being distracted by their smartphones.